-Cassandra Keating and Joel Fowler have filed a complaint with the Vermont Human Rights Commission (HRC) against the Bennington Select Board for unlawfully retaliating against the couple after they submitted verbal and written complaints to the Bennington Police Department about their numerous experiences of racially-motivated policing.
+Cassandra Keating and Joel Fowler filed a complaint in 2021 with the Vermont Human Rights Commission (HRC) against the Bennington Select Board for unlawfully retaliating against the couple after they submitted verbal and written complaints to the Bennington Police Department about their numerous experiences of racially-motivated policing.
 The ACLU filed suit on the couple's behalf in July 2023.

 The Select Board retaliated against Keating and Fowler by publicly revealing and publishing their identities and status as complainants, along with other detailed personal information -- in violation of Vermont law, which prohibits public disclosure of complainants’ identifying information and retaliating against those who submit complaints of discrimination.

 The Select Board's actions violated Keating and Fowler's privacy, caused them to fear for their safety – so much they had to relocate to another state – and seem intended to discourage other people from reporting discrimination by Bennington's police department.
 This case is another example of Black Vermonters driven out of their communities due to racist harassment, retaliation, and a lack of support.

 Cassandra Keating, ACLU of Vermont client: “I had big hopes and dreams of being able to raise my children in the country, and my vision from an outsider looking in was that people in the country would be more kind than the city and hold the door for the person behind them.
 But once we arrived in Vermont our experience was much different.
 It was nothing that we ever imagined.
 The Bennington Police Department targeted us because Joel is a Black man.
 Nobody at the town did anything about it.
 It was a really sad situation that we feared the people who were supposed to protect us.”